gnolang/gno/docs/concepts/standard-library/coin.md

 # Coin

-A Coin is a native Gno object that has a denomination and an amount.
+A Coin is a native Gno type that has a denomination and an amount.
 Coins can be issued by the [Banker](banker.md).

 A coin is defined by the following: